About

 - coincidentally the day after Charlie Kirk's assassination

-- Jordan Ellenberg's Northeastern talk on FunSearch
+- UW Madison Prof. Jordan Ellenberg on FunSearch

 - bestowed survivorship bias upon young me in How Not to Be Wrong